wp-plugins/miniorange-wp-ldap-login/readme.txt

 *	Test connection to your LDAP server
 *	Test authentication using credentials stored in your LDAP server
 *	Ability to test against demo LDAP server and demo credentials
+*	No Need to install PHP LDAP extension in WordPress
+*	Your LDAP must have a public IP address and accessible from miniOrange servers
+*	Will get active support for configuring your LDAP

 = Do you want support? =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>